nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be easy for user to use
+6. Should be able to execute commands quickly
+7. Should have some form of backup
+8. Should allow user to exit the program with no data loss
+9. Should have basic security features in place
+10. Should be able to document the unhandled errors
+11. Should come with the user guide and other documentations
+12. Should have simple user interface

 ## Appendix D : Glossary